prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 [Ethereum](https://ethereum.org/) is a platform specifically designed for people to build decentralized applications.

+Ethereum has become extremely valuable in the past month, rendering it a great choice for beginner miners.

 It allows for peer-to-peer messaging, and a generalized blockchain.

 The blockchain has a built in programming language.
 This allows people to use the blockchain for any kind of decentralized application.